ashblue/uvpm-cli/README.md

 ### Example Workflow

 Navigate to the repo you wish to use UVPM with.
-Then run the following commands to get started from you CLI.
+Then run the following commands to get started from your CLI.

 ```bash
 # Set the server where you've setup a UVPM installation